MEF-GIT/MEF-LSO-Sonata-SDK/documentation/productApi/catalog/MEF W142 - LSO Cantata and LSO Sonata Product Catalog API - Developer Guide.md

     Catalog.
 - Address Validation:
-  - Allows the Buyer to retrieve address information from the Seller, including exact formats, for addresses known to the Seller.
+  - Allows the Buyer to retrieve address information from the Seller, including exact formats, for Geographic Addresses known to the Seller.
 - Site Retrieval:
   - Allows the Buyer to retrieve Geographic Site information including exact formats for Geographic Sites known to the Seller.
 - Product Offering Qualification (POQ):
   - Allows the Buyer to check whether the Seller can deliver a product or set of products from among their product offerings at the geographic address or a Geographic Site specified by the Buyer; or modify a previously purchased product.
 - Quote:
   - Allows the Buyer to submit a request to find out how much the installation of an instance of a Product Offering, an update to an existing Product, or a disconnect of an existing Product will cost.
 - Product Order:
   - Allows the Buyer to request the Seller to initiate and complete the fulfillment process of an installation of a Product Offering, an update to